THE IITTALA CENTRE OF NAIVE ART

 The Iittala Centre of Naive Art is located in the old wooden two-storey school house right next to the Iittala Glass Centre.
-There is a large selection of novelties of this intriguing art form on display in the art gallery that opens every summer.
-The 30th Jubileum in 2018 reached a new record of 20 800 visitors.
+There is a large selection of novelties of this intriguing art form on display in the art gallery that opens every summer and has an average of 20.000 visitors.
 In the winter season we offer a variety of art courses, work shops and seminars, small concerts and naive art exhibitions.

 How to get here

 Iittala village is situated right next to Finland’s mail railway route and highway E12, between Helsinki (120 km/ appr.
 1.5 hour) and Tampere ( 60 km/45 min).
 You can reach us by train, by bus or by car.
 The closest parking area is next to the Iittala Glass Centre and bus stops within half a kilometre to two kilometres.
 When travelling by train you arrive in Iittala Naivistic Railway Station.
 It is the first of its kind in Finland.
 It is only a 10-minute walk to our art centre from the railway station.

 You can visit us individually or by booking a guided tour or work shop for you or your group.
 We can offer a guided tour in Finnish and English – and also in Japanese and Swedish, but please book in advance.